h5py/h5py/docs/source/guide/hl.rst

         >>> dset.resize(35, axis=1)
         >>> dset.shape
         (20, 35)

+    Resizing an array with existing data works differently than in NumPy; if any axis shrinks, the data in the missing region is discarded.
+Data does not "rearrange" itself as it does when resizing a NumPy array.

     .. note::
         Only datasets stored in "chunked" format can be resized.
 This format